On algebraic integers of bounded house and preperiodicity in polynomial semigroup dynamics: Introduction and statements

 \subsection{Main results}

-Our first aim is to describe polynomials $f_1,\ldots,f_s$ defined over $\K$ for which $\cS_A(f_1,\ldots,f_s)$ is finite.
-The key condition for our results is that the images of each $f_i$ have finite intersection with $\cH_A$.
+Our first aim is to describe sets of polynomials $\cF=\{f_1,\ldots,f_s\}$ defined over $\K$ for which the set $\cS_A(\cF)$ defined by~\eqref{eq:SA} is finite.
+The key condition for our results is that the images of each $f_i$ have finite intersection with $\cH_A$ (or in other words that $\cF(\K^c)\cap \cH_A$ is finite).
 We later discuss (see Lemma~\ref{lem:chen}~and~Remark~\ref{rem:PAAvoid}) when this is satisfied.
 In particular, we see from Remark~\ref{rem:PAAvoid} that this finiteness condition is generically satisfied by all polynomials of sufficiently large degree.

-\begin{theorem} Let $\{f_1,\ldots,f_s\} \in \K[X]$ be a non-special set of polynomials of respective degrees $d_i \ge 2$, and let $A \ge 1$ be a real number.
-If $f_i(\K^c) \cap \cH_A$ is finite for $i=1,\ldots,s$, then so is $\cS_A(f_1,\ldots,f_s)$ defined by~\eqref{eq:SA}. \end{theorem}
+\begin{theorem} Let $\cF=\{f_1,\ldots,f_s\} \subset \K[X]$ be a non-special set of polynomials of respective degrees $d_i \ge 2$, and let $A \ge 1$ be a real number.
+If $f_i(\K^c) \cap \cH_A$ is finite for $i=1,\ldots,s$, then so is $\cS_A(\cF)$ defined by~\eqref{eq:SA}. \end{theorem}

 \begin{remark} If $s=1$ in Theorem~\ref{thm:KcOrb}, we obtain the result of~\cite{Chen}. \end{remark}